RitikPandey68/Attendance-Tracking-Systems/README.md

 Unauthorized copying, reuse, modification, or distribution of this code is strictly prohibited without written permission.

+🚨 LEGAL NOTICE

+This repository is publicly visible for evaluation purposes only.
+This code is NOT open-source.

+Any copying, reuse, modification, or redistribution without explicit written permission is strictly prohibited and may lead to legal action.

 # 🎓 AI-Powered Attendance Tracking System